 Patients and insurance are the two sources of accounts receivable.
 Running an aging report shows which accounts have outstanding balances and for how long.
 It is vital to limit, if not eliminate, accounts that are older than 30 days.
 Regularly running this report and reviewing it with your team can help you stay on top of your collections.

 Hygiene production is a vital part of the overall success of a practice, but it doesn’t produce as much revenue as things like cosmetic dentistry.
 However, if your dentist is spending time on hygiene and not on complex, higher-ticket procedures, then you are missing out on a lot of potential revenue.
 Knowing what percent of your total production is taken up by hygiene is imperative to keeping your practice profitable.
 According to Dental Economics, it is recommended to have hygiene take up 25%-35% of your practice’s total production.

 A good place to start in understanding office overhead is to generate a profit-and-loss statement.
 A profit-and-loss statement will break down the costs of things like labor, rent, utilities, and practice supplies.
 These categories are included in your overall office overhead.
 It is crucial to know this number and understand which of these expenses are fixed, like rent and utilities, and which are variable, like labor costs and inventory.
 Measuring these expenses and knowing what you have control over helps you set realistic goals for a thriving practice.

 Make Data-Driven Decisions

 Once you have this information at your fingertips, you will be able to develop data-driven strategies that improve the performance of your practice.
-Monitoring these key dental metrics over time ensures that your practice is growing consistently.
+Monitoring these dental KPI benchmarks over time ensures that your practice is growing consistently.
 Start making informed choices about the future of your practice now.
 Your patients will see the difference, too.